 But that does not mean that some players have not found a way to cheat.
 Stellaris is so malleable, maybe someone found a hole.

-When playing with experienced players, I learned from them that they suspect at least one player in the obviously close Stellaris Multiplayer community of cheating.
-The player with the gamertag U* was immediately removed by the admin as soon as he tried to log on.
+When playing with experienced players, I learned from them that they suspected at least one player in the obviously close Stellaris Multiplayer community of cheating.
+The player with the Gamertag U* was immediately removed by the admin as soon as he tried to log on.
 All the admin said was “He is a cheater”.

 So at least the Stellaris community suspects at least one Multiplayer to have found a way to cheat.

 Is there a Stellaris Multiplayer Community?

 Stellaris has an active and growing community of Multiplayer enthusiasts, and a very friendly one at that, too.

 If you are interested in joining the Stellaris community and finding friends to play Stellaris, joining a multiplayer game is a very good way.
 Depending on what game the admin intends to play (for me, it is “chill” vs. “competitive”), you have some time in the game lobby to chat with the other players and befriend them on steam and Discord.